-Ms. Rosol is very excited to begin her teaching career at WMAA as a Spanish and World Cultures teacher.
+Ms. Rosol is very excited to begin her second year at WMAA as a Spanish, World Cultures, and Sociology teacher!

 In the spring of 2018, Ms. Rosol graduated summa cum laude from Grand Valley State University where she studied Spanish, History, and Secondary Education.
 While in college, she joined Sigma Delta Pi as well as Phi Alpha Theta, the National Spanish and History Honor Societies, and she was chosen by the GVSU faculty to receive the Excellence-in-a-Discipline Awards for Spanish and Secondary Education.